wasp-lang/wasp/web/blog/2023-06-27-build-your-own-twitter-agent-langchain.md

 In this tutorial, we’ll build a full-stack web app that acts as our own personal Twitter Agent, or “intern”, as I like to call it.
 It keeps track of your notes and ideas, and uses them — along with tweets from trending-setting twitter users — to brainstorm new ideas and write tweet drafts for you! 💥

-The app we will be building here is a simplified version of the [Banger Tweet Bot](https://banger-tweet-bot.netlify.app) I built for my own twitter marketing needs.
-You can take the [app for a spin](https://banger-tweet-bot.netlify.app), and you can also check out the full, final repo here: https://github.com/vincanger/twitter-brainstorming-agent
+BTW, If you get stuck during the tutorial, or at any point just want to check out the full, final repo of the app we're building, here it is: https://github.com/vincanger/twitter-intern

 <!-- truncate -->